An Asymmetric Double-Degenerate Type Ia Supernova Explosion with a Surviving Companion Star: Discussion

 The narrow [\ion{Ca}{2}] emission that represents low-energy ejecta is offset in velocity by $-1560$~km~s$^{-1}$, coincident with the blueshifted broad velocity features.
 Combined with its low width, this line must originate from an ejecta component that is moving quickly towards us yet with minimal velocity spread.
 Such a configuration can only be achieved if the center of this component is offset from the center of mass of the full explosion and, relative to that offset, the ejecta has a very low velocity.

 The small velocity width for the narrow [\ion{Ca}{2}] feature requires barely unbound ejecta.
 While it is possible that both progenitor stars were completely disrupted but with (at least) one barely unbound, this is unlikely.
 This would both require a careful balance of the explosion energy and gravitational potential energy and is inconsistent with the energy density of C/O nuclear burning.
 The most likely scenario is that one WD remained bound and this component represents a wind from the surface of the WD.
 In such a scenario, the surviving WD is likely ``puffed up" with a radius significantly larger than its pre-explosion radius.
-If we assume a radius similar to those inferred from the late time observations of SNe~Iax \citep{Foley13:iax, Foley14:08ha, Foley16:iax} we can estimate the mass in this component as
+Thus, the physics of this surviving star is directly comparable to the bound remnants that have been inferred from the late time observations of SNe~Iax \citep{Foley13:iax, Foley14:08ha, Foley16:iax}.
+The 3D simulations in \citet{Fink14} show that pure deflagrations of WDs produce bound remnants that can range in size from 0.102 - 1.32 $M_{\sun}$, and observational evidence suggests the radius could range from anywhere between 1 $R_{\sun}$ \citep{Maeda22} and $10^4$ $R_{\sun}$ \citep{Foley16:iax}.
+While the size of the remnant is highly uncertain, we can place additional constraints on \hvf{} using the limit on the total ejecta mass of 2.1 $M_{\sun}$ \citep{Jiang+21_SN20hvf}, and the knowledge that the progenitor system is likely DD.
+We can rule out the maximum bound remnant mass, 1.32 $M_{\sun}$, since this scenario would indicate a total mass of $2.1 + 1.32 = 3.42~{\rm M}_{\odot}$, requiring an individual WD mass $>1.71$ $M_{\sun}$.
+We determine an upper limit on the total mass by requiring the maximum individual WD mass to be the maximum mass of a CO white dwarf (1.21 $M_{\sun}$, \citealt{Nelemans01}).
+This provides an upper limit on the bound remnant mass of 0.32 $M_{\sun}$.
+Thus if we assume the mass in the middle of our allowed range (0.1 - 0.3 $M_{\sun}$) we find a radius for the bound remnant that is consistent with SN Iax observations: \begin{linenomath*}

-where $v_{\rm esc}$ and $R$ are the escape velocity of the ejecta (estimated from the HWHM of the narrow Ca component) and the radius of the surviving star, respectively.
+\end{linenomath*} where $v_{\rm esc}$ and $M$ are the escape velocity of the ejecta (estimated from the HWHM of the narrow Ca component) and the mass of the surviving star, respectively.

-We take the center-of-mass line-of-sight velocity of the system to be the average of the offset velocities of the blue and redshifted broad components of [\ion{Ca}{2}].
-We measure the difference between these velocity components to be $1220$~km~s$^{-1}$ corresponding to the line-of-sight difference in orbital velocity ($v_{\rm orb}$) of the two components.
-Therefore, we define
+We take the center-of-mass LOS velocity of the system to be the average of the offset velocities of the blue and redshifted broad components of [\ion{Ca}{2}].
+We measure the difference between these velocity components to be $1220$~km~s$^{-1}$ corresponding to the LOS difference in orbital velocity ($v_{\rm orb}$) of the two components.
+Therefore, we define \begin{linenomath*}